ahmadie/proposal_for_ui/README.md

   - Incorporate decorators for basic indicators like EMA into the strategy SDK.
   - Enable chart triggering with simple flags in the code.

 ---

-## 2. Advanced Charts

-### Advanced Decorators

-- **Dynamic Channel Creation**:
-  - Allow creation of new Redis channels on-the-fly.
-  - Publish data to these channels.
-- **JavaScript Subscription**:
-  - Modify JavaScript code to subscribe to new variables (similar to existing GitHub Python wrappers).

-### Enhancements Needed

-- **Control Over API Calls**:
-  - Gain finer control over front-end API calls.
-- **Hot-Reloading/File Watching**:
-  - Implement continuous hot-reloading to reflect real-time changes.

-### Implementation Steps

-1. **Node.js Server with Hot-Reloading**:
-   - Develop a Node.js server that subscribes to Redis channels with hot-reloading enabled.
-2. **GraphQL Backend Service**:
-   - Implement a GraphQL server that interfaces with Redis.

-### Potential Issues

-- **Complexity and Risks**:
-  - Modifying JavaScript code from Python and triggering hot-reloads can be complex and risky.
-- **Proposed Solution**:
-  - Instead of Python modifying JavaScript code, design the front end to handle dynamic data updates without code modifications.

----

-## 3. Complex Charting Features
+## 2. Complex Charting Features

 ### Customized Data Handling

 - **Manual Publishing and Subscribing**:
   - Strategy developers manage data publishing in Python and subscribing in JavaScript for advanced features.
+  - Define those as plugins or imports inside javascript, and python decoration will enable or disable them, with minimal code changes

+### Implementation Steps

+- **Node.js Server with Hot-Reloading**: Develop a Node.js server that subscribes to Redis channels with hot-reloading enabled.
+- **Hot-Reloading/File Watching**: Implement continuous hot-reloading to reflect real-time changes.

 ---